sverma96/UCS761-Deep-Learning-/README.md

 3) Multiple Linear Regression using a Linear Perceptron - MLR_DL
 4) Linear Regression Neuron: Learning by Gradient Descent - LRN_DL
 5) Learning to Bend a Model: Bend_Model_DL
+6) From Numbers to Vision: Building, Breaking, Comparing - Assignment_7_DL